qetza/vsts-replacetokens-task/README.md

       **/*.config
       **/*.json => outputs/*.json
 ```

+**Note:** the task will only work on text files, if you need to replace token in archive file you will need to first extract the files and after archive them back.

 ### Parameters
 The parameters of the task are described bellow, in parenthesis is the YAML name: